forresthopkinsa/DefinitelyTyped/types/angular/README.md

 # AngularJS Definitions Usage Notes

+The below instructions have not been updated for usage of this fork.

 ## Referencing AngularJS definition files in your code

 Read the [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html) for details on consuming these type definitions.